Living in Free Union, VA | Toby Beavers Realtor Guide

 My 2026 Guide to Free Union, Virginia Amenities, Commutes & Lifestyle

-Free Union sits in the rolling hills north of Charlottesville.
-It is a place where country roads meet century-old farms, and where neighbors trade tips about trout streams and the best local vineyards.
+Living in Free Union, VA, means country roads meet century-old farms, and neighbors trade tips about trout streams and the best local vineyards.

-This guide covers the lifestyle, the schools that serve the area, nearby private school options, top neighborhoods based on recent sales trends, local amenities, outdoor recreation, wineries, commuting distances, and a touch of local history.
+This guide covers the Free Union lifestyle, the schools that serve the area, nearby private school options, top neighborhoods based on recent sales trends, local amenities, outdoor recreation, wineries, commuting distances, and a touch of local history.

-Also see: 20 Reasons To Move To Free Union VA
+Also see: 20 Reasons To Move To Free Union, VA

-Why do people choose Free Union
+Why do people choose Free Union?

-Free Union offers a rural lifestyle without feeling remote.
-Lots are large, views are common, and properties often come with mature trees, barns, or usable pasture.
+Free Union building lots are large, Blue Ridge Mountain views are common, and properties often come with mature trees, barns, or usable pasture.

 Buyers are drawn by the privacy, the ability to keep horses or a small farm, and the strong sense of community in a place where neighbors still wave when you pass on the road.

-Schools that serve Free Union
+Public Schools that Serve Free Union

 Families moving to Free Union will be part of Albemarle County Public Schools.
-The county organizes elementary, middle and high schools by feeder patterns.

 If private education is part of your plan, the Charlottesville area offers many strong choices within a reasonable drive of Free Union.

 These schools offer a range of curricula from Montessori and liberal arts to college preparatory programs.
-Depending on traffic, many families find private schools reachable for daily drop off.
-(Niche)

 Top 10 neighborhoods and subdivisions by recent sales prices

-Free Union and its immediate surroundings are not a place of cookie cutter subdivisions.
+Free Union and its immediate surroundings are not a place of cookie-cutter subdivisions.

 Much of the market consists of scattered estates, farms, and custom homes.